Need to get out in nature? Get up close to animals? And eat great food?

 Step 1: Animals up close

-Breathe in that clean Northwest air beneath towering forests, listen for bald eagle calls or wolf howls, and feel that lockdown stress melt away.
+You can spend a morning or afternoon at Northwest Trek, getting up-close to grizzlies, bald eagles, cougar and more.
+There’s plenty of guaranteed parking.
+Wander the paved paths and learn all about animals native to the Northwest.
+Breathe in that clean Northwest air beneath towering forests, listen for bald eagle calls or wolf howls, and feel any stress melt away.

-Add on a Wild Drive tour before or after your Wild Walk for something you can only find at Northwest Trek – seeing rolling bison, fluffy mountain goats, caribou, moose and more from the comfort and safety of your own car.
+Add on a Wild Drive tour before or after walk in the park for something you can only find at Northwest Trek – seeing rolling bison, fluffy mountain goats, caribou, moose and more from the comfort and safety of your own car.
 Right now is prime viewing time for both baby animals and bison “rut” or breeding season – plenty of grunts, rolls and sparring between the bulls.

 Have kids?
 Maybe come in the morning, when they have lots of energy.